-A year has gone by since my dear friend asked me to write about my past life.
+A year has gone by since my dear friend asked me to write about life.
 That day everything seemed gloomy and done, the persistent rain against the windows and the thick walls of crocodile´s gigantic mansion were oppresing my chest.
 Suddenly, I felt like a bird who had suffered from a long time injury and was there, stronger after enduring lots of pain, spreading its wings and getting ready to test them before relearning how to fly again.

 After reading my last chapter my friend had invited me out for lunch at my hometown’s hot spot of the moment.
 Normally, I would have jumped in the car and met her in a few minutes but that day I declined her offer.
 My friend, another gorgeous and inspiring women, had recently gone through a painful divorce herself with a man that she had empowered to be his best version.
 A well know asthetic surgeon, two beautiful children.
 The whole nine yards.